 A hundred years ago, when a disruptive leader came to power in an influential country, upending normal patterns of international relations, commerce and domestic life, people outside that country had to wait for days, weeks, and sometimes years to learn about the sources and fallout of that distant upheaval.
 But now, any screen, in any hand, brings the tumult home—wherever home is—as it’s unfolding.
 Global politics have become personal.
 And an American president who disregards the decorum of his office and the repercussions of his actions causes alarm far beyond his own nation’s borders.

 In November, when the major American news networks reported the news of Biden’s victory, spontaneous joyful crowds—reminiscent of VE Day throngs in 1945—erupted in this country’s streets from coast to coast, and were broadcast around the world.
 Many foreign watchers shared in our exultation.
 They hoped that America’s 46th president would repair the relationships that have been eroded over these last four years, restore the norms of American government that have been associated with the White House since the Second World War, and steady the teetering global order.
 They hoped that Biden would rebuild trust in the American ideals that the rest of the world cherishes as much as we do.
 They took heart in the joy of the Americans celebrating on the streets.
-Yesterday, they shuddered, as do most Americans, at the sight of a lawless mob overrunning the Capitol.“The word of a strong-minded man which alone reaches to the passions of a mute assembly has more power than the confused cries of a thousand orators.”
+Yesterday, they shuddered, as do most Americans, at the sight of a lawless mob overrunning the Capitol.

 But there are those today who rejoice in this conflict.
 Chief among them is the defeated president, Donald Trump, himself, who used the occasion of this coup not to call off his dogs, but to tweet his resentment of the outgoing vice president, Mike Pence, for not throwing out the Electoral College votes on the Senate floor and demanding a do-over of the election—a power that Pence does not possess, and which would represent an unprecedented assault on the Constitution and on the foundations of American democracy.
 And many of Trump’s supporters share his exhilaration.
 He is a magnet to them.
 A magnet compels bodies who are susceptible to its pull.
 The megaphone of social media has given Trump the capability of widening the reach of his magnetic force—both while he was president, and evidently still now, after he has been voted out of office.
 The question we all face today is whether that magnet’s power can be stopped, in an age when the megaphone prolongs and amplifies its effects.
 And if so; how?